Oppo Reno 4 Pro hands on: A fast screen with fast charging

 The Reno 4 Pro, which launched in India on Friday, is technically a midrange phone, but it's packed with features typically found in more fancy flagships.
 It has a curved 90Hz display, ultrafast charging and a set of stereo speakers.
 But because it is a midrange phone after all, it does make some sacrifices.
 The biggest thing missing is 5G capability which, if you're planning on keeping the Reno 4 Pro for a few years, you'll want your next phone to have.
 Oppo says that's because it wants the phone to "better fit" the countries it'll be released in.

 The Chinese version of the Reno 4 Pro, which does have 5G capabilities, starts for 3,799 yuan or approximately $540 ( £410 or AU$750).
-In India, it costs 34,990 rupees, which converts to roughly $470.
-Pricing outside these countries haven't been revealed yet, but expect costs to trend higher in Western countries.
-After India, the Reno 4 Pro is slated for launch in other parts of Asia including Singapore and Indonesia as well as select European countries, but will not hit shelves in the US.
+In India, it starts at 34,990 rupees, which converts to roughly $470.
+Pricing for markets outside Asia haven't been released yet, but expect costs to trend higher in Western countries.
+After India, the Reno 4 Pro is slated for launch in other parts of Asia as well as select European countries, but will not hit shelves in the US.
 For the full list of specs, scroll down to see our chart at the bottom.

 A 4,000-mAh battery with ultrafast charging